Frequently asked questions

 When should I publish my data?

 Data should be made available when the research that it supports is published.
 In some cases, it may be necessary to embargo the data for a reasonable period, for example when other outputs based on the data have not yet been published.
 The College recognises the PI’s entitlement to be the first to publish based on data they have generated.
 If the PI will not be able to publish their findings by the funder’s deadline for data sharing, the PI should request an extension of the embargo period from the funder.

 What is a data access statement?

-All research publications produced by Imperial authors must include a statement on how the underlying data can be accessed (a ‘data access statement’).
-This is in line with RCUK and individual funder policies.
-The College provides guidance and templates for data access statements.
+All research publications produced by Imperial authors must include a statement on how the underlying data can be accessed.
+This is in line with UKRI and individual funder policies.
+Our web page How to write a data access statement contains examples of data access statements.

 What training and support does the College provide to help researchers manage their data?

 Links to training and resources can be found on our web pages.